ethanlipson/PyLX-16A/documentation.md

 If the `ID` parameter is out of range, a `ServoError` will be raised.

 ### LX16A.moveTimeWrite(angle, time=0)
 Rotates the servo to the specified angle (in degrees) over the given time (in milliseconds).
-If the time is 0, the servo will rotate as fast as it can, but it will not be instant.
+If the time argument is 0, the servo will rotate as fast as it can, but it will not be instant.
 If no time argument is given, it will be assumed to be 0.

 | Parameter | Type  | Lower Bound | Upper Bound |
 | --------- | ----- | ----------- | ----------- |